 If you don’t have your unit periodically maintained, any possible coolant leaks will get worse and eventually let in pollutants.
 If dust and other pollutants get into your coils, it can lead to corrosion, worsening any holes and cracks in your coils!

-Phasing Out R22 Refrigerant
+R22 Refrigerant Phase-Out

-R22 is no longer manufactured in the US or imported to the US.
+R22 refrigerant used to be the industry standard, but it’s actually no longer manufactured in the US or imported to the US as of 2020.

-Did you know there’s a way to protect your system from leaks?
-When you become a Priority Advantage® Member, you get two free system renovations every year!
-That means your technician will visit your home twice a year to clean and inspect your unit to make sure everything is running good as new.
 Keeping your unit clean can help prevent damage to different components like your coils, which in turn can help prevent refrigerant leaks!
 Not only that, but when your technician inspects your unit, they can detect if you already have a coolant leak before things get worse.